shrinerb/shrine/doc/advantages.md

 # Advantages of Shrine

-There are many popular file upload solutions for Ruby out there – [Paperclip], [CarrierWave], [Dragonfly], [Refile], and [Active Storage], to name the most popular ones.
+There are many existing file upload solutions for Ruby out there – [Paperclip], [CarrierWave], [Dragonfly], [Refile], and [Active Storage], to name the most popular ones.
 This guide will attempt to cover some of the main advantages that Shrine offers compared to these alternatives.